-Jepkosgei upsets Kosgei to win London
+Jepkosgei takes Kosgei's London title

-London Marathon 2021: Joyciline Jepkosgei upsets Brigid Kosgei to win women's race
+London Marathon 2021: Joyciline Jepkosgei wins women's race as Brigid Kosgei struggles

 Last updated on .From the section Athletics

-Joyciline Jepkosgei upset Kenyan compatriot and world record holder Brigid Kosgei to claim her first London Marathon title with a bold run.
+Joyciline Jepkosgei took Kenyan compatriot and world-record holder Brigid Kosgei's London Marathon title as the full-scale race returned.

 Jepkosgei, who won the 2019 New York Marathon, made the decisive move around 22 miles.

-The 27-year-old won in two hours 17 minutes and 43 seconds, while Kosgei dropped back and finished fourth.
+The 27-year-old won in two hours 17 minutes and 43 seconds, while a tired Kosgei dropped back and ended fourth.

 Ethiopia's Sisay Lemma landed the biggest win of his career in the men's race, coming home in 2:04.01.